0xEigenLabs/SCW/README.md

 # Eigen Self-Sovereign Identity

-Eigen SSI allows you:
+Eigen NCW(Non-custodial Wallet) allows you:

 - [x] Use multi-signature to manager your asset
-- [x] Recover your account by social recovery
+- [x] Recover any signer by social recovery
 - [ ] Lockable and Daily Payment Limit
-- [ ] ENS and subdomain managerment
+- [ ] Manage your ENS and subdomain
+- [ ] Claim your secret or reputation without privacy breach

 Implemented by Hardhat and OpenZeppelin, aims to be:
 * Upgradeable and Modular